harihaysrun/coffee/README.md

 ## Font choice
-- As mentioned, the key word for my design is 'round'.
-I wanted a font that matches the overall look and feel but at the same be legible on smaller body text
+- I wanted a font that is round, and legible when used on smaller body text
 - Some fonts that were shortlisted:

     <img src="https://github.com/harihaysrun/coffee/blob/main/images/readme/fonts.jpg">